Mononucleosis In Babies: Symptoms, Complication And Treatment

 • AnemiaiA condition where the body lacks red blood cells for sufficient oxygen supply throughout the body

-The signs and symptoms may disappear in four weeks; however, in some cases, babies may have extreme fatigue for a few more weeks
+The signs and symptoms generally disappear in four weeks; however, in a few cases, your child may experience extreme fatigue for a few more weeks.

 The virus can remain inactive in the oral cavity and blood cells for a lifetime after the infection.
 Usually, there is no risk for developing mononucleosis again after the primary infection.